 Filing your documents

-Once you have prepared your OS and SA, you will need to file these documents with the court to formally commence your application.
+Once you have prepared your OS and SA, you will need to file these documents through eLitigation at the CrimsonLogic Service Bureau to formally commence your application.
 Please note that costs, such as filing fees and service charges, will apply.
 The location, operating hours and contact numbers of the service bureau is as follows.

 LawNet & CrimsonLogic Service Bureau